- We are “Mobile First” developers .. we rove free today

 From the same Labs, from 1979 onwards, Bjarne Stroustrup developed C++ as an efficient extension of C , allowing the creation and operation of a new class of things in C (but studied since the 1950’s) called software “Objects”.
 Objects are Data Structures extended to include the necessary methods (functions) to deal with the data onboard the object, and enabling safer communication between these objects.

-However after further investigation of the Haskell language (of which it is said, “Haskell servers do one thing well”), and tests, we are running web servers delivering Rest API endpoints for our databases, as Haskell ‘Black Boxes’, with a further saving by a factor of 8 in memory demands as well as improvements in response times.
+However after further investigation of the Haskell language (of which it is said, “Haskell servers do one thing well”), we are testing web servers delivering Rest API endpoints for our databases, as Haskell ‘Black Boxes’, with a further saving by a factor of 8 in memory demands as well as improvements in response times.
 Haskell is a functional programming language which you might liken to a spreadsheet.
 A spreadsheet essentially re-evaluates a function at each entry occasion.
-Haskell is an example of a very powerful function-evaluating language.
+Haskell is an example of a very powerful, so-named “Lambda function” evaluating language.

 Front End Graphical User Interfaces